How To Boil Crawfish: With Helpful Tips

 Do you have to purge the crawfish?

-It's best to purge the crawfish, which cleans out their digestive tract for best tasting results.
+It's best to purge the crawfish, which cleans out their digestive tracts for the best-tasting results.

 How long do you boil crawfish?

-Cook for 5 minutes for smaller and 8 minutes for larger ones in boiling water, then soak them in the seasoned water.
+Cook for 5 minutes in boiling water for smaller ones and 8 minutes for larger ones, then soak them in the seasoned water.

 How long should crawfish soak after they are cooked?